Surf Forecasts:

 Best Forecast Surf Conditions for Anzacs this week:

-The surf forecast for Anzacs over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Monday (Jul 06) at 4AM.
-The primary swell is predicted to be 1.4m and 16s period with a secondary swell of 0.4m and 5s.
-The wind is predicted to be offshore as the swell arrives.
+The surf forecast for Anzacs over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Friday (Jul 10) at 7AM.
+The primary swell is predicted to be 1.3m and 16s period.
+The wind is predicted to be cross-offshore as the swell arrives.

 | Wave Type | Time (AEST) & Date | Wave Height & Period |